-Whatever it is, rest assured, there’s a nearby corner bodega ready to fry up an egg or two, top it with cheese (American, obviously) and greasy bacon before putting the whole thing (with one expert spatula maneuver to boot) on a fresh white roll or English muffin.
-Butter is essential, salt and pepper part of the territory and ketchup optional.
+Whatever it is, rest assured, there’s a nearby corner bodega ready to fry up an egg or two, top it with cheese (American, obviously) and greasy bacon before putting the whole thing on a fresh white roll or English muffin.
+Butter is essential.
+Salt and pepper are part of the territory, and ketchup is optional.

 Oh, and no matter what time it is – 8 a.m.? noon? – it’s perfectly acceptable to ditch your usual regular coffee for an ice-cold can of real Coke.